-GGT is increased in most diseases that cause damage to the liver or bile ducts, but is usually not helpful in distinguishing between different causes of liver damage.
+GGT is increased in most diseases that cause damage to the liver or bile ducts, but is usually not helpful in distinguishing between different causes of liver damage as a single test.
+However there are studies that indicate GGT can be used together with other markers as diagnostic scores to predict the presence of liver fibrosis and also for non-alcoholic fatty liver disease.
 GGT is also useful in determining the cause of a high ALP.
 In people with a history of alcohol abuse who are undergoing treatment, GGT may be used to check that the person is following the treatment program properly.

 Your doctor is not usually concerned with low or normal results, but they do tell him/her that it is unlikely that you have liver disease.